cbrummitt/Rocket_token_bot_tutorial/README.md

 ### Making your project discussion private

-We recommend that you keep your project channel public, but you are free to make your channels private.
-Your ideas should reach as many fellow entrepreneurs as possible; otherwise you won’t get the chance to find valuable contributors.

-If you want to continue discussion in a private group, you can either
+We recommend that you keep your project channel **public**: your ideas should reach as many fellow entrepreneurs as possible.
+But you are free to make your channels private.
+To continue discussion in a private group, you can either

 1. **create a new channel that is private** by turning on the switch labeled `Private` when you create the channel: